asyncopatedsoul/health-protocol/convex-admin/docs/copilot_prompts.md

 for the notes records, set the userId from the new user record associated with the supabase notes content. for the createdAtMs field, set it to the corresponding field in the supabase notes record. for the lastSavedMs field, set it to the corresponding field in the supabase notes record. for the content field, set it to the corresponding field in the supabase notes record. for the source field, set it to 'supabase'. also save the fetched supabase notes records with newline escaped content to a jsonl file in ./logs/supabase_notes.jsonl. finally, update tests in convex/tests/supabase.test.ts to test all new or updated functions.

+#
+let's create a process to convert notes to events referencing activities in convex database in convex/userHistory.ts. we need to parse the content of a note to extract the unique activities performed in the note and create events records in convex database for each activity. the note may contain activities that are not in the convex database. for activities not in the convex database, create a new activity record in convex database and use it to create the event record.
+...

+#
+let's create utility functions to parse the content of a note to extract the unique activities performed in the note.

+the first major function should accept a note content as an argument and return an array of objects as unique activities performed + activitiy metadata in the note. here is an example of a note with content describing 4 unique activities:
+`2025-04-17

+Smith Romanian deadlift
+90 x 8
+110 x 6
+130 x 6

+Deadlift
+130
+140 x 6
+160 x 5
+180 x 3
+180 x 3 - grip feeling week

+Pull-ups
+Goal: 33 in 12 mins
+7 7 4 4 3 4 4 2
+35 in 10 mins

+Lat pulldown
+100 x 5`

+the expected output of parsing this note content is:
+[
+    {nameRaw: "Smith Romanian deadlift", metadateRaw: ['90 x 8', '110 x 6', '130 x 6'], metadataParsed: [{reps: 8, weight: 90}, {reps: 6, weight: 110}, {reps: 6, weight: 130}]},
+    {nameRaw: "Deadlift", metadataRaw: ['130', '140 x 6', '160 x 5', '180 x 3', '180 x 3 - grip feeling week'], metadataParsed: [{reps: 6, weight: 130}, {reps: 5, weight: 140}, {reps: 4, weight: 160}, {reps: 3, weight: 180}]},
+    {nameRaw: "Pull-ups",metadataRaw: ['Goal: 33 in 12 mins', '7 7 4 4 3 4 4 2', '35 in 10 mins'], metadataParsed: { reps: 35, time: 10, goalReps: 33, goalTime: 12}},
+    {nameRaw: "Lat pulldown", metadataParsed: {reps: 5, weight: 100}}
+]

+since the note content can have a general structure for activities and varying format for activity metadata, create minor parsing functions to:
+- parse sections per unique activity performed in the note
+- parse activity raw metadata in the note as 'metadataRaw'
+- intepret raw activity metadata to standard parameters as 'metadataParsed' it is OK to return empty 'metadataParsed' if the raw metadata cannot be interpreted to standard parameters

+the second major function should accept a parsed activity object and determine if the activity 'nameRaw' matches an existing activity in convex database. if the activity 'nameRaw' matches an existing activity in convex database, return the activity record. if the activity 'nameRaw' does not match an existing activity in convex database, create a new activity record in convex database and return the new activity record. for matching the activity 'nameRaw' to an existing activity in convex database, use the parsed activity 'nameRaw' field to fuzzy match on an existing activity 'name'. use the library

+the note may contain activities that are not in the convex database. for activities not in the convex database, create a new activity record in convex database and use it to create the event record.

+#
+let's create a script that will setup a fuzzy search service for activities in convex database. the script should be named fuzzySearch.ts and should be defined in convex/fuzzySearch.ts. this script will expose actions using external libraries so must 'use node;' at the top of the file like remoteSourceSupabase.ts. the fuzzy search service is implemented using the library 'meilisearch', but the script should be decoupled from this implementation library to allow for easy replacement of the library in the future. create a function to check if the fuzzy search service is available and return true if it is available and false if it is not available. create a function to start the fuzzy search service if not available and a function to stop the fuzzy search service if available. create a function to create a fuzzy search index for activities in convex database, save it to a jsonl file in ./logs/fuzzySearchActivities.jsonl, and seed the fuzzy search index with activities in convex database. create a function to add activities to the fuzzy search index, a function to remove activities from the fuzzy search index, and a function to search for activities in the fuzzy search index with the options {showRankingScore: true, limit: 10}
+finally create tests for the fuzzy search service in convex/tests/fuzzySearch.test.ts